-You’ll notice that most kid poop charts and Bristol stool charts generally don’t refer to the different colours of baby and toddler poop.
+You’ll notice that most kid poop charts and Bristol stool charts generally don’t refer to the stool colour and the various colours of baby and toddler poop.

-So let’s go through what are the different colours of kid poop.
+So let’s go through the stool colour chart and the different colours of kid poop.
 We’ll cover what’s normal and which toddler poop colour warrants medical attention.

 Yellow and brown are the colours of normal stools.
-If your baby’s poop has changed from yellow mustard to a darker brown colour this could be down to a change in what they’ve been eating.
+If your baby’s poop has changed from yellow mustard or their poop is dark brown, this could be down to a change in what they’ve been eating.

 Note that when toddlers have been eating darker coloured foods like chocolate or anything with food colouring, it’s natural that their poop changes to take on that colour.

 Dark brown stools or anything ranging from mustard, yellow to brown are all normal colour of stools.